“They’re forgetting about us”…”We also suffer racism”… “#AllLivesMatter”.

 Don’t get me wrong – this business strategy has (and continues to) cost countless lives and evokes rage in anyone who has even a sliver of a conscience.
 But if we want to dismantle it – we just can’t take it personally.

-Now many of you must be saying to yourself – “Great analogy Kesh – but when you put all of those parts together you get a tree – so if you put all of those stages together you get racism.”
+Now some of you may be saying- “When you put all of those parts together you get a tree – so if you put all of those stages together you get racism.”
 Right?

 Wrong.
-All of those stages together are called an ‘institution’ – A collection of functions serving one purpose – to execute an idea.
-Racism is an idea – developed to create an economic hierarchy that is distinguishable through aesthetics and culture – of which Black people are kept at the bottom of this economic pyramid.
+All of those stages together create an institution’ – A collection of functions serving one purpose – to execute an idea.
+Racism is an idea – developed to create an economic hierarchy that is distinguishable through aesthetics and culture – of which people with the darkest skin – particularly of recent African heritage – are kept at the bottom of this economic pyramid.

-Now to the brown people who are seething because I haven’t mentioned the atrocities of the East India Company, the British Raj, or the wars in the Middle East… and classified these as contributions to racist ideals – ‘I aint mad at cha’ – in fact those are all contributions to executing the idea.
+Now if you’re Asian or from the Middle East and are seething because I haven’t mentioned the atrocities of the East India Company, the British Raj, or the current wars across the Middle East… and classified these as contributions to racist ideals – ‘I aint mad at cha’ – in fact those are all contributions to executing the idea.

 But these are all classified as foundations – which are usually characterised by acts of imperialism.
 It’s the application that then defines how a ‘race is placed in the pyramid’.